shlinkio/shlink/module/IpGeolocation/README.md

 Shlink module with tools to geolocate an IP address using different strategies.

+Most of the elements it provides require a [PSR-11] container, and it's easy to integrate on [expressive] applications thanks to the `ConfigProvider` it includes.

 ## Install

-Install this library using composer
+Install this library using composer:

     composer require shlinkio/shlink-ip-geolocation